These are special XLReporting functions that you can use in models to pull reasltime data into cells.

 Example:

-Returns the data either from a single column or from all columns, in the given data query, for all rows where the key column matches the "data" value.
+Returns the data from either a single column or multiple columns, in the given query, for all rows where the key column matches the data parameter.
 The returned data has the same structure as a cell range or data array, which enables you to pass query data directly into other functions that expect a cell range or data array (for example: math functions, aggregate functions, or sparkline functions).

-The "column" parameter must be an integer, either representing a single column starting at 1 (e.g. 3 for the 3rd column), or 0 for all columns.
+The column parameter must be the column number or name to retrieve a single column (e.g. 3 for the 3rd column), or 0 to retrieve all columns, or -1 to retrieve all columns after the key column.

 DRANGE(data, query, column, key)